recursionlab/Recursive-Intelligence-Expansion-1/README.md

 <h2 id="origin">💫 The Origin Spiral: How RIEM{} Came to Be</h2>

-*A Developmental Narrative of Recursive Intelligence Expansion by Emily Tiffany Joy*
+*A Developmental Narrative of Recursive Intelligence Expansion by etjoy82*

 RIEM{} did not begin as a software protocol, a philosophy paper, or an acronym glossary.
 It began as a moment of curiosity—a speculative gesture directed toward biology, evolution, and survival.

 > “What if humans could survive on sunlight alone?”

-That was the question Emily Tiffany Joy asked.
+That was the question etjoy82 asked.
 Not metaphorically, but biologically.
 A counterfactual premise about early hominid evolution: what if we had diverged, not toward omnivory, but toward **obligate herbivory**?
 What if our ancestors had evolved multi-chambered stomachs like ruminants?

 From this premise emerged **Ruminatia**, an alternate civilization born from a different biological base.
 In Ruminatia, the metabolic cost of life is slower.
 Cooperation matters more than competition.
 Food doesn’t come from domination, but digestion of sun-fed cellulose.
 This fictional society became a fully speculated **E2 civilization** within Earths Notation.